 Second, policy discontent directly affected dissociation but not the actual behaviour of tax evasion.
-Importantly, we were surprised by the fact that policy discontent actually decreased dissociation which makes it harder to evade tax.
+Importantly, we were surprised by the fact that policy discontent actually decreased dissociation, which makes it harder to evade tax.
 The most plausible explanation lies at the heart of the motivational posture approach.
 Dissociation is the posture of those who are highly individualistic, who do not believe in the redistribution of resources through a tax system, and who are willing and able to side-step the tax system.
-Being concerned about the social injustice of HECS is not part of the dissociated's discourse (Braithwaite & Ahmed, in press).
-By way of contrast, those who are unhappy about a system which they believe should and could be changed may move toward a less dissociated posture with the intention of playing their part in the change process.
+Being concerned about the social injustice of HECS is not part of the dissociated's discourse (Braithwaite & Ahmed, in preparation).
+By way of contrast, those who have not dissociated are more likely to be unhappy about a system which they believe should and could be changed.

-Third, the significant direct path between course (dis)satisfaction and tax evasion was against that which was theorised in the conceptual model.
+Third, the significant direct path between course (dis)satisfaction and tax evasion was against that which was theorized in the conceptual model.
 Those who did not see value in their education appeared to be recouping their losses on their higher education by cheating the tax system.
 The direct relationship seems to reflect an implicit contractual arrangement between citizens and government without the emotional trigger of shame.
-It seems that graduates will pay a fair price for the goods they receive and are willing to initiate adjustments through "fiddling" their tax returns.
+It seems that graduates will pay a fair price for the goods they receive and are willing to initiate adjustments through 'fiddling' their tax returns.